How can I apply?

 The research proposal should have a descriptive title to enable us to identify the broad theme of the project quickly.

-A good research proposal should actively engage with the relevant academic literature, including an introduction to the research question and a discussion of the current theoretical and methodological debates to which the proposed research will contribute.
+A good research proposal should actively engage with the relevant academic literature, including an introduction to the research problem or question and a discussion of the current theoretical and/or methodological debates to which the proposed research will contribute.
+The proposal should also indicate how you would go about investigating the proposed topic, eg. what methods and sources of evidence you plan to use.
+The proposal needs to show some depth and coherence, but is understood to be preliminary.
 MRes students will be expected to significantly deepen and develop their research proposal during the first year of the programme.

 For further guidance on writing the research proposal please refer to the supporting documents page.